Monitoring#

 # apt install grafana

 Start Grafana service and check Grafana status.
-If everything is work correctly, you can enable the service to automatically start Grafana on boot
+If everything is work correctly, you can enable the service to automatically start Grafana on boot.

 # systemctl start grafana-server